rnystrom/RWDevCon-View-Controller-Transitions/0-For-Instructor/2-Demo-Instructions.md

-# 308: Collection View Custom Layouts: Demo Instructions
+# 305: iOS Animation: View Controller Transitions

 In this demo, you’ll build a basic custom layout that displays the sessions of a conference schedule.